-Black Friday is a day that can be risky; insurers have reported cases of accident increase during this day.
+Black Friday is a day that can be risky; insurers have reported cases of accidents increase during this day.

 Not all cases are reported meaning the numbers could be higher.
 If you can avoid the parking on this day, the better.

 Despite the banning of cell phones while driving, there has been a rise in the number of accidents caused by phones while driving in the parking space.

 Research done shows 66% of drivers use mobile phones in parking lots.

 Most drivers are caught in between checking their GPS systems, making calls, receiving and replying to text messages, and checking the new updates on social media.

 Some people want to take photos and share them with their friends to show them their new destination, and while focusing on the camera, they collide with other cars or hit pedestrians..

 A parking lot has both vehicles and pedestrians; as a new driver, cautious driving should be in your mind.

 Cautious driving will help you avoid accidents in the parking space.
 And in bad weather, your speed needs to be very low.